Lotfullah21/HTML-CSS/CSS/14-grid/02-explicit-grid/README.md

 <p>grid columns property</p>
 </figure>

-### repeat:
+## repeat():

 It is a function that allows us to create columns and rows easily with specified values.
-This is useful when we want to crete many rows or columns that are having the same values.
+This is useful when we want to create many rows or columns that are having the same values.

 Lets say, we want to create a layout that has two rows columns, each 150px and four columns each 200px.